 Time to ask Dad for the keys to Mercedes… About three weeks ago I was given the OK to take control of The Murray Group website… Uh oh!

-See the psychological barrier that I face at Ryan Hanley Dot Com doesn’t exist on The Murray Group website.
+See the psychological barrier that I face at Content Warfare doesn’t exist on The Murray Group website.
 It makes sense to consumers that if they have an insurance question or concern that they would find the solution on an Agency website.

 Doesn’t that make sense to you?
 So why would I continue to produce Insurance Consumer content in a place that doesn’t feel natural for it to be or a place where the consumer is uncomfortable taking the next step… The most important step… The “I want to discuss my insurance with you step.”

-What that means is I’m taking my Insurance Consumer content on The Murray Group (TMG) website.
-I’m going to take everything that I learned in 2011 about social media, blogging and content marketing (Huge shout out to my content marketing mentor Marcus Sheridan) and I’m going to apply it to The Murray Group blog.
+What that means is I’m taking my Insurance Consumer content to The Murray Group (TMG) website.
+I’m going to take everything that I learned in 2011 about social media, SEO and content marketing (Huge shout out to my content marketing mentor Marcus Sheridan) and I’m going to apply it to The Murray Group blog.

 So there has been a lot of build-up and I still haven’t told you what my experiment is SEO is all about… That is called “teasing” and I’m not above it but I agree it’s time to get to the meat and potatoes of this thing.